-Code of Ethics
+Code of Ethics for Nurses with Interpretive Statements

-The Geisinger-Lewistown Hospital School of Nursing adheres to the ANA (American Nurses Association) guidelines for ethical practice as follows:
+The Geisinger Lewistown Hospital School of Nursing adheres to the ANA (American Nurses Association) guidelines for ethical practice as follows:

-- A. The nurse, in all professional relationships, practices with compassion and respect for the inherent dignity, worth, and uniqueness of every individual, unrestricted by considerations of social or economic status, personal attributes, or the nature of health problems. - B. The nurses' primary commitment is to the patient, whether an individual, family, group, or community. - C. The nurse promotes, advocates for, and strives to protect the health, safety, and rights of the patient. - D. The nurse is responsible and accountable for individual nursing practice and determines the appropriate delegation of tasks consistent with the nurse's obligation to provide optimum patient care. - E. The nurse owes the same duties to self as to others, including the responsibility to preserve integrity and safety, to maintain competence, and to continue personal and professional growth. - F. The nurse participates in establishing, maintaining, and improving health care environments and conditions of employment conducive to the provision of quality health care and consistent with the values of the profession through individual and collective action. - G. The nurse participates in the advancement of the profession through contributions to practice, education, administration, and knowledge development. - H. The nurse collaborates with other health professionals and the public in promoting community, national, and international efforts to meet health needs. - I. The profession of nursing, as represented by associations and their members, is responsible for articulating nursing values, for maintaining the integrity of the profession and its practice, and for shaping social policy.
+Provision 1 The nurse practices with compassion and respect for the inherent dignity, worth, and unique attributes of every person.

+Provision 2 The nurse's primary commitment is to the patient, whether an individual, family, group, community, or population.

+Provision 3 The nurse promotes, advocates for, and protects the rights, health, and safety of the patient.

+Provision 4 The nurse has authority, accountability, and responsibility for nursing practice; makes decisions; and takes action consistent with the obligation to promote health and to provide optimal care.

+- Provision 5 The nurse owes the same duties to self as to others, including the responsibility to promote health and safety, preserve wholeness of character and integrity, maintain competence, and continue personal and professional growth. - Provision 6 The nurse, through individual and collective effort, establishes, maintains, and improves the ethical environment of the work setting and conditions of employment that are conducive to safe, quality health care.

+Provision 7 The nurse, in all roles and settings, advances the profession through research and scholarly inquiry, professional standards development, and the generation of both nursing and health policy.

+Provision 8 The nurse collaborates with other health professionals and the public to protect human rights, promote health diplomacy, and reduce health disparities.

+Provision 9 The profession of nursing, collectively through its professional organizations, must articulate nursing values, maintain the integrity of the profession, and integrate principles of social justice into nursing and health policy.

-American Nurses' Association (2015) Code of Ethics for nurses with interpretive statements.
-Washington, DC: Author
+American Nurses' Association (2015).
+Code of Ethics for Nurses with Interpretive Statements.
+Silver Spring: MD: Author.